salesforcecli/plugin-orchestrator/messages/appframework.update.app.md

 Updating an app with a new template changes the app's underlying structure and configuration to match the new template.
 This is useful for migrating apps to updated templates or changing an app's functionality.
 You can also update just the app's metadata without changing the template.

-You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkManageApp user permission to modify applications.
+You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkManageApp user permission to modify apps.
 Both the app and template must exist in the same org.

 # flags.target-org.summary